Alliance Community Foundation (Federal EIN: 38-7161863)

 ACF fees do not include investment management expenses, or independent contractor fees.
 (Independent Contractors may be employed in conjunction with fundraising activities and are not compensated based on the value of the gifts to ACF.)
 Expenses for retaining investment managers and independent contractors will be in addition to, and not a part of, the fees charged by ACF.

-Expenses incurred for transferring gifts to ACF and its ongoing ownership (holding costs, legal fees, professional services fees, etc.) whether they are proposed gifts or completed gifts, must be paid either from the income produced by the gift (or planned gift agreement), or from the proceeds of the sale of the gift, or paid for by the donor.
+Expenses incurred for transferring gifts to ACF and for the ongoing ownership (holding costs, legal fees, professional services fees, etc.) whether they are for proposed gifts still being evaluated, or completed gifts, must be paid either from the income produced by the gift (or planned gift agreement), or from the proceeds of the sale of the gift, or paid for by the donor.
 These expenses may be tax deductible and you are encouraged to consult your tax advisor.

 ACF relies primarily on the donor’s trusted, SEC qualified advisor, to manage and custody their planned giving trust or agreement investments with ACF.
 When IRS or SEC rules prohibit certain investments, ACF requires investment managers to comply with ACF’s Investment Policy Statement.